openziti/ziti-doc/docfx_project/ziti/clients/tunneler-overview.md

 Ziti Tunnellers are intended for situations where going Ziti-native is expensive or impossible to implement (e.g. a third-party application or library).
 Ziti Tunnellers enable standard TCP/IP applications to reap _most_ of the security and reliability benefits offered by Ziti networks without changing a line of code.

-Ziti provides tunnelers for each major operating system.

 [!include[](../downloads/tunneler.md)]